 I got divorced in July 2009 and signed my name off the deed and put it into my ex-wife's name.
-I filed Chapter 7 bankruptcy, which was discharged in March 2012, after the house was in her name.
-However, the mortgage is still under my name and was in the bankruptcy.
+I filed Chapter 7 bankruptcy, which was discharged in March 2012, after the home was in her name.
+However, the mortgage is still in my name and was in the bankruptcy.
 What are my options?
 Is it smart to keep the loan as is, or should I reaffirm the loan?
-There is equity in the house, and the payments are up-to-date.
+There is equity in the house, and the payments are up to date.

-One spouse routinely signs his or her name off the property title to finalize a divorce, so I assume that is why you signed your interest in the house over to your wife.
-The important point to note here is that your creditors -- most notably in your case, the mortgage company -- are not part of the divorce proceedings.
-While you are legally allowed to sign your name off the deed to your home as part of the divorce settlement, the lender does not have any obligation to remove your name from the mortgage loan.
+One spouse routinely signs his or her name off the property title to finalize a divorce, so I assume that is why you signed your interest in the home over to your wife.
+The important point to make here is that your creditors -- most notably in your case, the mortgage company -- are not part of the divorce proceedings.
+While you are legally allowed to sign your name off the deed to your house as part of the divorce settlement, the lender does not have any obligation to remove your name from the mortgage loan.